brettvitaz/mtga-wine/NOTES.md

 ## Create wine bottle

-It is important to understand that wine creates a directory on your computer that contains the virtual "Windows C: drive" (known as a wine prefix).
-You can have multiple wine prefixes on your computer and you can (should) install different applications in different prefixes.
-Winetricks is somewhat of a package installer and config tool for wine prefixes.
+It is important to understand that wine creates a directory on your computer that contains the virtual "Windows C: drive" (known as a wine bottle).
+You can have multiple wine bottles on your computer and you can (should) install different applications in different bottles.
+Winetricks is somewhat of a package installer and config tool for wine.

 This part is kind of specific to you and your configuration, but here is what I have done.

-Create a directory to store your wine prefixes:
+Create a directory to store your wine bottle:

 ```
 cd ${HOME}